Talalay vs. Dunlop Latex: What’s the Difference?

 3. Temperature Neutrality: Talalay latex boasts excellent breathability due to its open cell structure, helping regulate temperature during sleep, which is beneficial for hot sleepers.

-4. Motion Isolation: It minimizes motion transfer, so you won’t be disturbed by your partner’s movements during the night.
+4. Motion Isolation: It minimises motion transfer, so you won’t be disturbed by your partner’s movements during the night.

 5. Durability: While slightly less dense, Talalay latex is highly durable and can provide long-lasting comfort.